MicrosoftDocs/win32/desktop-src/Msi/authoring-merge-module-file-tables.md

 ---
-Description: 'A File Table is required in every merge module, and should have a record for each file that is being delivered to the target installation package by the merge module.' ms.assetid: '436933c7-6e5d-4b4e-9147-c60a26871dbe'
+Description: A File Table is required in every merge module, and should have a record for each file that is being delivered to the target installation package by the merge module. ms.assetid: 436933c7-6e5d-4b4e-9147-c60a26871dbe
-title: Authoring Merge Module File Tables
+title: Authoring Merge Module File Tables ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Authoring Merge Module File Tables